Totpavit

 Totpavit, alternative spellings Totabit and possibly Totavet, was a Tongva village located in what is now Olive, California.
 The village was located between the Santa Ana River and Santiago Creek.
 It was part of a series of villages along the Santa Ana River, including Genga, Pajbenga, and Hutuknga.

-Mission records indicate that 11 people from the village were baptized, likely at Mission San Gabriel, from between 1781-1803, including 3 men, 7 women, and 1 child.
+Mission records indicate that 11 people from the village were baptized, likely at Mission San Gabriel, from between 1781 and 1803, including 3 men, 7 women, and 1 child.
 In 1978, it was indicated that the village site was probably buried under alluvium and that the village site had been occupied for thousands of years.

-The village's name derived from the word "tota," which was recorded as meaning rock in the Tongva language.
+The village's name derived from the word "tota," which was recorded as meaning "rock" in the Tongva language.